sandytrinh/idearium-lib/idearium-lib/README.md

 `common/mq/rpc-client` will create a connection to RabbitMQ assuming a configuration property `mqUrl` exists providing the URL in which to connect to RabbitMQ.

+You can set a configuration property of `mqRpcClientTimeout` to customise the timeout value from the default of 5000 to whatever you like.

 ```
 const rpcClient = require('@idearium/idearium-lib/common/mq/rpc-client');
 ```